JRMurr/JRMurr.github.io/content/blog/zig-chess/making-a-chess-engine-in-zig.md

 ### UCI

-To use fastchess I need my engine to support the [UCI](https://gist.github.com/DOBRO/2592c6dad754ba67e6dcaec8c90165bf) protocol.
+To use fastchess, I need my engine to support the [UCI](https://gist.github.com/DOBRO/2592c6dad754ba67e6dcaec8c90165bf) protocol.
 This is a pretty basic protocol, it sends simple text commands over stdin to the process.
 You then need to respond with basic text commands.

 I messed with parsing a few times when working on the engine.
 I eventually used [mecha](https://github.com/Hejsil/mecha) for parsing [pgn](https://www.chess.com/terms/chess-pgn) later on,